 Use Kotlin coroutines with lifecycle-aware components

-Kotlin coroutines provide an API that enables you to write asynchronous code.
+Kotlin coroutines provide an API that lets you write asynchronous code.
 With Kotlin coroutines, you can define a CoroutineScope, which helps you to manage when your coroutines should run.
 Each asynchronous operation runs within a particular scope.

-Lifecycle-aware components provide first-class support for coroutines for logical scopes in your app along with an interoperability layer with LiveData.
-This topic explains how to use coroutines effectively with lifecycle-aware components.
+Lifecycle-aware components provide first-class support for coroutines for logical scopes in your app.
+This document explains how to use coroutines effectively with lifecycle-aware components.

-The built-in coroutine scopes described in this topic are contained in the KTX extensions for each corresponding component.
+The built-in coroutine scopes described in this topic are contained in the Lifecycle API.
 Be sure to add the appropriate dependencies when using these scopes.

 Lifecycle-aware coroutine scopes